 There are well-established international instruments, principles, and best practices that companies can follow when considering how best to respect human rights in the context of COVID-19.

 The United Nations Guiding Principles on Business and Human Rights (UNGPs) set global human rights expectations for companies in the 21st Century.
 The UNGPs are designed to encompass the full ecosystem in which business enterprises conduct commercial transactions and maintain supply chains.
 The UNGPs are premised upon three pillars.
 The first pillar is that governments have a duty to protect human rights.
 The second pillar is that companies have a responsibility to respect human rights.
-The third pillar is that both governments and companies must provide a remedy when human rights are violated.
+The third pillar is that governments must provide a remedy when human rights are violated, while companies are strongly expected to do the same.

 The corporate responsibility to respect human rights is primarily a responsibility to do no harm.
 This responsibility can be met in two ways.
 First, a company should avoid causing or contributing to adverse human rights impacts through its own commercial activities, and should address such impacts when they occur.
 Second, a company should seek to prevent or mitigate adverse human rights impacts to which it is directly linked.
 A business is deemed to be directly linked to a human rights impact when it has ties through its value chain to an entity that has caused an adverse human rights impact.